 Fool's Gold: Obvious Choices Can Lead to Uneducated Decisions

 Sweat is one of many reactions the body will go through, but the reaction that is most important is that of adaptation.
 We rely on sweat because it's obvious.
-You can see it, smell it, feel it, and sometimes you can hear it dripping onto the floor — physical fool's gold.
-What we cannot see with the naked eye, initially, is whether sweat made your body any better.
+You can see it, smell it, feel it, and sometimes you can hear it dripping onto the floor—physical fool's gold.
+What you cannot see with the naked eye, initially, is whether sweat made your body any better.

 Equal Parts Science, Trust, Tracking, and Patience

 Like any investment, the productivity of a workout is difficult to gauge in real time.
 You must trust the process.
-Base your workouts around science, then trust it rather than trusting sweat, vomit, and tears.
+Base your workouts around science, then trust the science over sweat, vomit, and tears.
 Keep track of your workouts and log your progress to see what the data shows.
 Rely on the evidence before you.